kabobrocks/kabob-bot/README.md

 * cat: Responds with a random picture of a cat
 * commands: Lists all commands for Kabob Bot
 * crypto [symbol]: Responds with the current price in USD of the coin
 * dog: Responds with a random picture of a dog
+* d3
+  * commands: lists all of the Diablo 3 commands for the bot
+  * heroes [username]: returns a list of all characters for the registered user
+  * paragon [username]: returns the registered user's paragon level
+  * players: returns a list of all registered members
 * dota
   * commands: lists all of the Dota commands for the bot
   * leaderboard: lists ranks of all Dota players on the server